josephhutch/aether/README.md

 description: "Description of the post (displayed in the post's list card)"
 categories: ["Add comma seperated categories here", "another category"]
 featuredImage: "URL to the page's featured image"
-menu: whether you would like the post to show up in the navigation menu
+menu: whether you would like the post to show up in the navigation menu (true, false)
-list: whether you would like the post to show up on list pages
+list: whether you would like the post to show up on list pages (true, false)
-draft: if the page is a draft
+draft: if the page is a draft (true, false)
 ```

 ## Helpful Links